The Adjustment Bureau: Plot

 Richardson learns that David and Elise keep crossing paths because of remnants from earlier versions of the Plan in which they were meant to be together, and Thompson, a senior official in the Bureau, takes over David's case.
 He talks to David, who claims to have the right to choose his path through life.
-Thompson says that being with Elise will keep David from his fate of becoming President of the United States, and being with David will keep Elise from becoming a world-famous dancer and choreographer.
+Thompson says that being with Elise will keep David from his fate of becoming president of the United States, and being with David will keep Elise from becoming a world-famous dancer and choreographer.
 To prove that he is serious, Thompson causes Elise to sprain her ankle.
 David later abandons her at the hospital to avoid ruining their futures.

 Eleven months later, Charlie alerts David to Elise's imminent wedding.
 Harry surreptitiously arranges to meet with David when it is raining, since water prevents the Bureau from tracking people.
 As David's "caseworker", Harry feels guilty about all of the negative things he has helped to make happen to David in support of the Plan, so he teaches David how to use doors to teleport and, hopefully, reach Elise before the Bureau can stop him.

 David finds Elise before the wedding and tells her about the Bureau, proving his claims by teleporting with her.
 Agents of the Bureau pursue them all over New York City, and, eventually, David decides to try to plead his case directly to the chairman.
 Elise chooses to accompany him, and they enter the Bureau's headquarters.
 Chased to the roof and surrounded, David and Elise declare their love and kiss.
 When they let go of each other, they are alone.
 Thompson appears, but is interrupted by Harry, who presents the chairman's newly revised Plan for David and Elise, which is blank going forward.
-Harry commends David and Elise for their devotion and sends them away, speculating that the chairman's actual "plan" may be for people to fight for their free will and write their destinies, like David and Elise did.
+Harry commends David and Elise for their devotion and sends them away, speculating that the chairman's actual "plan" may be for people to fight for their free will and write their destinies, as David and Elise have done.